cyberdruid-dev/jdbscript/README.md

 - **Cleanups & Resets**: Easily wipe tables (`cleanupDB`) and reset state before or between tests.
 Tables are automatically deleted in the correct order based on foreign key dependencies.
 - **Database Assertions**: Verify that specific records exist or do not exist in the database using the same fluent API.
 - **Metadata Caching**: Built-in caching for database metadata (FKs, columns) to speed up test execution.
-- **Multi-DBMS Compatibility**: Built-in support for PostgreSQL, MySQL, MariaDB, Oracle, Microsoft SQL Server, H2, HSQLDB, IBM DB2, and SQLite.
+- **Multi-DBMS Compatibility**: Built-in support for PostgreSQL, MySQL, MariaDB, Oracle, Microsoft SQL Server, H2, HSQLDB, IBM DB2, CockroachDB, SQLite, and DuckDB.
 - **Automatic Type Conversion**: Seamless handling of Java Enums, UUIDs, Dates, Timestamps, and binary data.
 - **Sequence Management**: Automatically resets database sequences to a high value (e.g., 10000+) after insertion to prevent primary key conflicts with manually assigned IDs (supported for PostgreSQL, Oracle, DB2, and HSQLDB).